rohandhapodkar/rohandhapodkar.github.io/_posts/2017-07-30-DateUtils-for-faster-date-calculations.markdown

 This prototype assumes few extra MB's does not overload your system in exchange of faster date calculations.

-> VisualVM shows retain size as 3 MB for all dates from 1970-1-1 to 2017-07-26.
+> VisualVM shows retain size as 3 MB for all dates between 1970-1-1 and 2017-07-26.

 {{ site.data.format.list }} Why only `ConcurrentSkipListMap` ?

 - It's a ConcurrentMap implementation.
-- It's a `NavigableMap` map, which means `floorEntry()` method can be used to returns greatest date less than or equal to given date
+- It's a `NavigableMap` map, which means `floorEntry()` method can be used to returns greatest date less than or equal to given Date.
+This is the best way to truncate the time from Date and lookup for corresponding Date.

-{{ site.data.format.list }} What are the limitations of this implementation
+{{ site.data.format.list }} What are the limitations of this implementation ?

 - It assumes all your dates are using Single timezone.
 If you are looking for date calculations across multiple time zones then this implementation may not suit your requirement.
 - Not tested for dates prior to 1970-01-01